My Friend Flicka: Plot summary

-Ken spends the rest of the summer nursing the filly.
-He names her Flicka – Swedish for "little girl" – and spends hours every day tending to her needs and keeping her company.
+Ken spends the summer caring for the filly.
+He names her Flicka; Swedish for "little girl".
 Flicka comes to love and trust the boy, but her wounds fester and cause a dangerous blood infection, still young Ken perseveres in his care of her.
 During this time, he writes his overdue essay well enough to convince his fifth-grade English teacher to promote him to the next grade.
 However Flicka grows so thin and weak that Rob decides she must be shot to put her out of her misery.
 The night before the order is to be carried out, Flicka wades into a shallow brook, falls, and is unable to rise.
 Ken sneaks from the house and spends the night sitting on the bank of the stream, with his legs in the cold water, holding her head to prevent her from drowning.
-When he is found the next morning, he has developed chills then a high fever but Flicka was alive.
+When he is found the next morning, he has developed chills then a high fever but Flicka is alive.
 As the days pass, Ken's fever turns to pneumonia, and his condition continues downhill.
 On the other hand, Flicka gains strength steadily.
 By the end of the book, Ken has not only regained sufficient health to return to school he learns that his beloved horse is alive.